First: thanks for asking. Seriously. Click through to read my answer.

 I wrote my first iteration of “where should I start with your novels” years ago, before the publication of Black Wolves and Court of Fives.

-Most most recent publication is the standalone fantasy novella, Servant Mage.
-Fellian was forced to become an indentured mage as a teenager.
+2022’s Servant Mage is a fantasy novella about Fellian, who was forced as a teenager to become an indentured mage.
 She is just trying to survive in the wake of a revolution that after decades isn’t really over yet.
 When a band of strangers offers to help her escape, she has to decide whether the price is worth it, and if she can trust them.
 Readers a bit reluctant to tackle a trilogy with long volumes may find this short volume a promising place to start.
 It also has a cool magic system and an incredible cover by Tommy Arnold.
 Join our heroine, a determined protagonist who holds on by remembering where she came from and who her people are.

 UNCONQUERABLE SUN is exactly what it says on the tin: